Copyright © Scenic City Fishing Charters, Inc.. All rights reserved.

 What is the best time of year to catch big (trophy) fish?

 Whenever anyone asks this we always ask, "What is your definition of "big?"
-We strongly receommend that you review our Photo Galleries.
+Some people consider a 5-pound catfish big while others don't consider it big until they break the 50-pound mark.
+The same principal is true for bass.
+We strongly recommend that you review our Photo Galleries.
 EVERY photo is specifically dated so you know exactly what we caught and when.
 In GENERAL trophy fishing is best in late-winter and Spring (March-May), or in the Fall (October/November).
 However fishing for trophy fish is like playing the lottery.
 You never really know when a big one will hit.
 It can potentially happen 365 days a year.

 How far in advance do we need to contact you to book a fishing trip?

 This is EXTREMELY variable and impossible to predict.
 Our high-demand dates, especially spring weekends, regularly book up two months in advance (sometimes much more).
+Our limited winter walleye trips routinely book up many months in advance.
 If you can come on a weekday you stand a better chance of booking a date with less notice.
 And during the summer tourist season, we have more guide days available and are often able to accommodate trips on less notice.
 But as a rule, you should always try and book as far out as you possibly can... but never hesitate to contact us about a potential trip even if it is on short notice.
 Return to Questions

 Where is the best place to stay if we come from out-of-town for a fishing trip?